Bekaboo/dropbar.nvim/README.md

     `idx`.
   - Inside interactive pick mode, press the corresponding pivot shown before each component to select it
+- Fuzzy finder
+  - Use mappings defined in your config to call dropbar_menu_t:fuzzy_find_open()
+  - Interactively filter, select and preview entries
 - Default keymaps in drop-down menu
   - `<LeftMouse>`: call the `on_click` callback of the symbol at the mouse click